 If your child has a bobble on their hat their waterproof hood may not go over it.

 We do still wear the dungarees during summer months, under the trees it is cool and it creates a barrier to stop insects biting and brambles.
 (We will take them off when out in the sunshine)

 It is a requirement for your children to be dressed appropriately to ensure they are comfortable.
 We have spent a long time researching the right equipment.
-We do require you to purchase the registration kit prior to your child starting with us.

 Your child must arrive in this kit each day they attend.

 The staff will be wearing the same uniform making us all highly visible and identifiable as a group which is a safeguarding requirement from our registration with Ofsted.